A Collaborative Effort to Lower the Region's Carbon Footprint

 Why is the County of San Diego leading this effort?

-The County’s Board of Supervisors directed staff on January 27, 2021 (3) to develop a framework for a regional zero carbon sustainability plan in partnership with the UC San Diego School of Global Policy and Strategy which includes strategies and initiatives to achieve zero carbon emissions in the region.
+The County’s Board of Supervisors directed staff on January 27, 2021 (3) to develop a framework for a regional zero carbon sustainability strategy in partnership with the UC San Diego School of Global Policy and Strategy which includes ways to achieve zero carbon emissions in the region.
 The Board acknowledged the adverse impacts of climate change across the region and recognized the leadership role that the County should take in climate planning.

 What is “decarbonization”?